 They ask,’ What happens if I don’t have a ‘placement’, how would I manage for money?’, or, ‘How long would I wait for ‘placement’ after being approved?’

-Sadly, some children don’t have the best start in life; they deserve safe and loving homes with people to protect them and care for them.
+Sadly, some children don’t have the best start in life; they deserve safe and loving homes with people who won’t refer to them as a placement.
+For many children who have moved around from different foster carers, they soon get to know which foster carer is genuine, and who is in it for the money; subsequently, they will manage their behaviour accordingly.

 Foster children are not ‘placements’.
-Children in care need consistency; they need to know they are with people who can better understand them.
-Children are resilient; however, understanding boundaries and feeling safe is vital.
-And, for a child who might never have known these feelings, they bring stability and love on a pathway leading to a brighter future.
+Children in care need consistency; they need to know they are with people who can better understand them because they are resilient; however, understanding boundaries and feeling safe is vital to a child’s well-being.

 We need safe and loving homes for children who need your support on the ‘big’ things for them.
 Children need people who know how to make a difference and won’t give up on them, even when they push your buttons!